tqtezos/stablecoin/docs/specification.md

 - This entrypoint MUST follow the FA2 requirements.

 - Permission logic requirements specific to this contract are described in the ["FA2 Specifics"](#fa2-specifics) chapter.

+- If safelist contract is set, this entrypoint MUST call its `assertTransfers` entrypoint (either directly or from the transfer hook).

 - Since the contract supports only a single token type, all `token_id` values MUST be 0.
   They are passed because FA2 requires that.